amanrai31/JavaScript/02ObjFunc/README2.md

 let x = sum(4, 9, 16, 25, 29, 100, 66, 77);
 ```

-**Note :** JS arguments are passed by value(primitives) so it does not change the parameter's original value.
+**Note :** JS arguments are passed by value(primitives) so does't change the parameter's original value.
 Changes to arguments are not visible outside the f/n.

 **Note :** Objects as JS arguments passed by ref, it changes the original value.

-- Normal f/n does not belong to any object, but in JS there is always a default global object.

 - In HTML the default global object is the HTML page itself, so the f/n above "belongs" to the HTML page.